OHCRN/platform/docs/error-handling.md

 | `REQUEST_VALIDATION_ERROR` | 400    | A request was made with an invalid request body.                                                                                                                                   |
 | `RECAPTCHA_ERROR`          | 400    | A ReCAPTCHA token could not be verified.                                                                                                                                           |

+Most errors that we might receive are not relevant information that the client can respond to; for these types of errors we default to sending a `500 ServerError` and logging the actual error.
+These errors don’t need to be handled uniquely, simply returning a `Failure` with a status of `"SYSTEM_ERROR"` and the message `"An unexpected error occurred."` from services, which gets received by routers and sent as a `500 ServerError` response with that message is sufficient.

+We only need to ensure specific error handling at each level above where an error occurred if that error requires passing information to the client through the appropriate HTTP response.
+For example, for the “Participant email already exists” error in the Clinician Invite flow, because it originates in the PI DAS and we would want the client to receive a `409 ConflictError`, we need to make sure Data Mapper and Consent API can distinguish it as a conflict error and send the appropriate response.

 ## Usage

 ### Using `Result` as a Return Type